A parametric modeler

 The first thing to do is to install OpenSCAD first, following a classic software installation process.
 There are 'official' versions, but development snapshots have always proved reliable and it is preferable to use them because they are constantly evolving.

-To download an application, you have to go to my GitHub domain here:
+To download an application, you have to go to my GitHub list of applications here:

 In the list of models and applications, you make your choice